ArnaultMICHEL/guacamole-compose/Admin-guide.md

     > You will be prompted to add roles to the user
 3. With Web admin GUI :
    - login on Keycloak admin : `source .secrets.env ; firefox https://${KC_HOSTNAME}:8443/admin/`
-   - go to guacamole realm > Users > click **Add user"
+   - go to guacamole realm > **Users** > click **Add user**
    - set at least a username and a mail
+   - set **Configure OTP** as a required action if an OTP is required for this user
    - (not needed with X.509 MFA) go to **Credentials** tab > click **Set password** > define a password.
      - prefer a temporary as the user will need to change it on first connexion
    - go to **Role mapping** tab > click **Assign Role** > select **Filter by clients** > enter $ in Search by role name
      - select the desired role(s) and click **Assign**

-> If you activate MFA, Keycloak user's account email should match the email embedded in SAN extention of end user's X.509 certificates.
+> If you activate MFA, Keycloak user's email should match the email embedded in SAN extention of end user's X.509 certificates.
-> If you want to change the mapping between end user certificate and their keycloak account, modify the settings here :

 ## Keycloak security features

-Keycloak propose a ton of very interesting security features : i selected my *best-of* below.
+Keycloak propose a lot of very interesting security features : i selected my *best-of* below.

 ### Use LDAP or Kerberos user repository

-If they are reachable, using a managed user repository is better than managing "local" Keycloak user accounts lifecycle.
+Generally, using a managed user repository is far better than managing "local" Keycloak user accounts lifecycle.

 Please read [Using external storage](https://www.keycloak.org/docs/latest/server_admin/#_user-storage-federation)